 - Giving back Because we could all stand to do more of it, and writing about it helps keep it top-of-mind for me.

 This website has gone through many incarnations and growth spurts, and I think it isn’t finished yet.
 Even the name “HolesInYourSocks” has had many different meanings.
 Currently it represents a cheerful acceptance that life isn’t perfect, and that’s okay.
-It represents the challenges and imperfections that unite us all (I don’t care who you are, you can and will have a hole in one of your socks, eventually), as well as embracing a DIY / “waste not” mentality in our throw-away world (sometimes that hole can be fixed!).
+It represents the challenges and imperfections that unite us all (I don’t care who you are, you can and will have a hole in one of your socks, at some point), as well as embracing a DIY / “waste not” mentality in our throw-away world (sometimes that hole can be fixed!).

 And as for “live pretty” the philosophy is simple: Live the life you imagined for yourself.
 Build yourself something wonderful and good and happy.
 But don’t go any faster than you have to, and keep your eyes on the details.
 Appreciate the small things.
 And always always remember: the most beautiful lives are those lived for others.
 Pay your blessings forward, frequently and generously, and the world will be a prettier place for all of us. ♥